-Rich and Creamy Butternut Squash Soup has a smooth, silky texture but most of all, it’s delicious!
+Rich and Creamy Butternut Squash Soup have a smooth, silky texture but most of all, it’s delicious!
 It’s a perfect starter to warm you up during the frigid winter.
 While some butternut squash soups can taste too sweet, I found a way to balance the flavor and make it more savory and less sweet tasting by adding a few more veggies to this soup.
 I even cut out the butter and cream from the recipe, making this completely dairy-free!

 However, they are delicious, sweet-tasting, and loaded with antioxidants and vitamins A and B, along with phytonutrients.
 They contain similar health benefits to the other squashes; including the benefits of it being low-calorie, have no saturated fat and no cholesterol!